tardate/LittleArduinoProjects/8051/AT89C2051/LcdControl/README.md

 # #778 AT89C2051 LCD Control

-Demonstrates LCD control using AT89C2051.
+Demonstrates HD44780-based LCD control using the AT89C2051 (8051) microprocessor, compiled with SDCC on macOS.

 ![Build](./assets/LcdControl_build.jpg?raw=true)